What to do: Emergency and Advice Numbers

 Find a Local Service by Texting 61121

-Emergency NumbersAs you know 999, or a trip to the local A&E department is always an option but if you're simply concerned at something like your child's temperature, then NHS Direct on 0845 4647, www.nhsdirect.nhs.uk provides a great service.
-It's staffed by trained personnel with access to extensive databases and for kids, you can jump the queue if it seems it might be serious.
+In a medical emergency you should call 999 or go to your local A&E department.
+But if you’re simply concerned about something like your child’s temperature, then NHS Direct on 0845 4647, www.nhsdirect.nhs.uk provides a great service.
+It’s staffed by trained personnel with access to extensive databases.

 First Aid Skills

-It's always useful to know what to do if your child (or a friend's) has an accident.
-Good quality first aid tips are available on the web, or you might want to consider a first aid or life saving course.
+It’s always useful to know what to do if your child has an accident.
+Good quality first aid tips are available on the web, or you might want to consider a first aid or life-saving course.

 Specific Health Issues